HTGenomeAnalysisUnit/Useful_tips/Sanger_FARM22_usage.md

 Once you completed the configuration above

-1. Connect to Sanger server using the configured SSH connections
+1. Open a tunnel to Sanger server using the configured SSH connection.
+You can use a commnad like this that will open a connection in background on your computer: `ssh -F ~/.ssh/teleport_config -Nf jammy-dev64`
 2. In Firefox, goes to Settings, search for `proxy` and then select Network settings and set your proxy as in this image

 ![Proxy settings](<Sanger_FARM22_proxy_settings.png>)